greg0x/zforge/memory-bank/productContext.md

 ## Problem

-This project aims to replace the existing Zcashd software stack, which was forked from Bitcoin Core back in 2016.
+The Z3 project aims to replace the existing Zcashd software stack, which was forked from Bitcoin Core back in 2016.
 The c++ codebase has become difficult to maintain and extend.
 Zcashd is a monolithic application that includes full-node, indexing, and wallet functionalities.
 Replacing Zcashd with a modular and maintainable software stack addresses the following problems:

 *   **Maintenance burden:** Zcashd's codebase is complex and challenging to maintain, leading to increased development costs and slower feature development.
 *   **Scalability limitations:** Zcashd's monolithic architecture limits its scalability and ability to handle increasing transaction volumes.